-- a) The financial statements and notes of Variety WA Incorporated: - Presents fairly, Variety WA Incorporated's financial position as at 30 September 2020 and of its performance, as represented by the results of its operations, changes in equity and its cash flows, for the year ended on that date; and comply with applicable Australian Accounting Standards and the Associations Incorporation Act 2015 WA. - b) There are reasonable grounds to believe Variety WA Incorporated will be able to pay its debts as and when they become due and payable. - c) The provisions of the Australian Charities and Not-For-Profit Commission Act 2012 and its regulations and the conditions attached to the Authority to conduct fundraising have been complied with. - d) The internal controls exercised by Variety WA Incorporated are appropriate and effective in accounting for all income received and applied to its fundraising appeals
+a) The financial statements and notes of Variety WA Incorporated:

+Presents fairly, Variety WA Incorporated's financial position as at 30 September 2021 and of its performance, as represented by the results of its operations, changes in equity and its cash flows, for the year ended on that date; and comply with applicable Australian Accounting Standards and the Associations Incorporation Act 2015 WA.

+- b) There are reasonable grounds to believe Variety WA Incorporated will be able to pay its debts as and when they become due and payable. - c) The provisions of the Australian Charities and Not-For-Profit Commission Act 2012 and its regulations and the conditions attached to the Authority to conduct fundraising have been complied with. - d) The internal controls exercised by Variety WA Incorporated are appropriate and effective in accounting for all income received and applied to its fundraising appeals ay Walter Chief Barker / Chair

 Signed in accordance with a resolution of the Board of Management:

-Anthony Begley Bradley Dean

-Chief Barker / Chair Treasurer